sudoTinaW/sudotinaw.github.io/_posts/2020-08-04-binary-tree.md

 LintCode will print the subtree which root is your return node.
 It's guaranteed that there is only one subtree with minimum sum and the given binary tree is not an empty tree.

-Analysis: Get all sums for the all subtrees.
+Analysis: Get sums for all subtrees.
 Compare each sum and maintain a minimum for all trees.

 ```java
 public class Solution {